The 2 types of climate risk and how DR teams can prepare

 Disaster recovery is inherently tied to climate change.
 Businesses must empower their disaster recovery teams early to navigate climate risks effectively.

-As global temperatures rise and more extreme weather events occur in kind, the potential for adverse consequences impacting a business becomes greater.
+As global temperatures rise and more extreme weather events occur in kind, the potential for adverse consequences affecting a business becomes greater.
 Organizations need to assess this risk to prepare for the related potential consequences.

 What is climate risk?